Out of the Blue: The Unraveling of Operation Market-Garden

 Having joined the legion as a minor without the consent of his parents, Granell had left the army in 1922 with the rank of sergeant.
 After settling in Alicante as a cycle shop owner, he began participating in labor union movements in the interwar period.

 Dronne’s second-in-command of the 9th Company was Lt.
 Amado Grannell.
-He is seen here leading a patrol in Normandy.
-Curiously, he is armed with a German MP.40 submachinegun. (photo source unknown)
+He is seen here leading a patrol from Xaffévillers to Ménarmont in the Vosges much later in 1944, after the liberation of Paris.
+Curiously, he is armed with a German MP.40 submachinegun.
+(Musée du général Leclerc/Musée Jean Moulin, Paris Musées)

 When the Spanish Civil War erupted in 1936, Granell joined the Levante battalion in which he eventually became a Captain.
 By December 1938, he was the commander of a brigade.
 But with the opposing Nationalist forces of General Francisco Franco on the verge of victory in 1939, Granell left Spain.
 He found passage on the Stanbrook, the last English merchant ship to leave Alicante before the nationalists arrived.
 All Granell had were a few possessions and his machine gun, Dronne recalled in 1964.